jonmarkgo/cutthroat-anagrams/README.md

 ## 🎯 Game Rules

 ### Overview
-Cutthroat Anagrams is a fast-paced word game where players compete to claim words from a shared pool of letters.
+Cutthroat Anagrams (aka Pirate Anagrams or Anagram Thief or just Anagrams) is a fast-paced word game where players compete to claim words from a shared pool of letters.
 The twist?
 You can steal other players' words by making them into longer words!

 ### How to Play